sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

    The normal distribution with mean μ = 0 and standard deviation σ = 1.
 The x-axis corresponds to the value of some variable, and the y-axis tells us something about how likely we are to observe that value.
-However, notice that the y-axit is labelled “Probability Density” and not “Probability”.
+However, notice that the y-axis is labelled “Probability Density” and not “Probability”.
-   There is a subtle and somewhat frustrating characteristic of continuous distributions that makes the y axis behave a bit oddly: the height of the curve here is not actually the probability of observing a particular x value.
-   On the other hand, it is true that the heights of the curve tells you which x values are more likely (the higher ones!; see :ref:`Probability density
-   <probability_density>` for all the annoying details).

 .. ----------------------------------------------------------------------------